How to Grow, Care and Propagate Goldfish Plant (Columnea gloriosa)

 Varieties

 There are numerous species of Columnea.
-Columnea gloriosa is an old favorite houseplant.
+Columnea gloriosa is one of the old favorites.
+Other popular varieties are;

-Columnea microphylla which has 4 ft long stems and Columnea gloriosa like flowers.
+Columnea microphylla which has 4 feet long stems and Columnea gloriosa like flowers.

-Columnea stavanger bears smooth leaves, yellow and red flowers and branching stems but the leaves and flowers are larger.
+Columnea stavanger with smooth leaves, yellow and red flowers and branching stems but the leaves and flowers are larger.

-Columnea hirta is a smaller plant with creeping stems which produces flowers very freely.
+Columnea hirta which is a smaller plant with creeping stems and produces flowers very freely.

 Where to Buy